ziming/laravel-statsig/README.md

 Laravel Package for Statsig.
 A Feature Gate & A/B Testing Platform with a somewhat decent free tier

-This package is still very early in development, but I have used it on a few small production sites for a while already.
+This package is still very early in development, but I have used it on a few small production sites for a while.

-If you have used in production, it would be great to let me know any feedback :)
+If you have used in production, it would be great to let me know :)

 It is basically a wrapper around the [Statsig PHP SDK](https://docs.statsig.com/server/phpSDK)

 ## Support us

 The following features are being considered for the future.
-If any of it interest you, feel free to submit a PR.
+Feel free to suggest or PR others feel free to submit a PR.

-- New Adapters
-- New Middlewares
+- Custom IDs Support
 - More Convenience Traits & Methods
 - HTTP & Console API support
-- Octane/Vapor/Serverless Support (Probably far in the future)
+- Octane/Vapor/Serverless Support (It probably already works but it is not confirmed)

 Donations are welcomed too as an alternative.
 Anything goes.